-If the user chooses to turn the toggle joyn instance switch of the currently active joyn instance off, the respective joyn client is deactivated, keeping all its entry points visible but greyed-out/disabled, and all its joyn user related content available (Chat history, files, etc.) with the exception of the toggle joyn instance switch that shall now be made visible in the settings menu of the client.
+Each client has its own instance switch to activate or deactivate that specific client.
+If the user chooses to turn the native joyn instance off, the native client is deactivated, keeping all its entry points visible but greyed-out/disabled, and all its joyn user related content available (Chat history, files, etc.).
+The joyn instance switch that shall be visible in the messaging settings menu of the device and shall be accessible at any time.

-In this state, the current deactivated joyn instance is disconnected.
-Consequently, no messages can be sent nor capability requests be answered.
-Therefore, the new instance is automatically activated and connected to the joyn service.
-However, the user can switch on the deactivated joyn instance at any point in time - by enabling its toggle joyn instance switch triggering the deactivation process (popup with link) of the currently active client.
+In this state, the native joyn client is disconnected.
+Consequently, no messages can be sent and capability requests are not answered.
+However, the user can switch on the deactivated native joyn client at any point in time - by enabling its joyn instance switch to trigger the deactivation process (popup with link) of the currently active client.